taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- Rope climb
 		- Side jump

+I am going to separate my pseudocode for each of the classes into their own md files since it is hard to keep track of everything when it is all together like this

 What would my StateMachine class look like?
 ```
 variable state State to keep track of